 Overall ratingNext up: Ride & brakes

-Not the most stylish kid on the block but, as budget, basic learners go, the Yamaha YBR125 offers pretty good value for money.
+The Yamaha YBR 125 is a 125cc budget learner bike that can be ridden on a CBT if you've got a provisional driving licence.
+It offers pretty good value for money.
 Gentle, easy going and practical, it’ll see you through your test and, if you want, beyond.

 - Related: Best 125cc naked motorbikes

-The Yamaha YBR125 is best as a city ride, there’s enough poke to wind you through rush hour traffic and the handling’s not bad either.
+Small bikes haven't always been crammed with the most up-to-date tech like they are now, and the YBR is best for city riding and commuting rather than posing.
+There’s enough poke to wind you through rush hour traffic and the handling’s not bad either.
 In 2009 it was the UK's best selling motorbike.

 Ride quality & brakesNext up: Engine

-The Yamaha YBR125’s very light and boasts surprisingly good handling.
+The Yamaha YBR is very light and boasts surprisingly good handling.
 Nothing too mad: it’s just forgiving and easy to practice your cornering on.
-The suspension’s basic but effective while the Yamaha YBR125's brakes are good, especially at the front.
-It even sounds pretty fruity.
-There’s kick, as well as electric, start.

 EngineNext up: Reliability

-The Yamaha YBR125's air-cooled four stroke is pretty nippy, with enough power to propel you around town or along easy A roads at a fairly decent pace.
-The Yamaha YBR125's top whack’s around 70mph but cruising at 55mph is infinitely more comfortable.
+The Yamaha YBR 125's top whack’s around 70mph but cruising at 55mph is infinitely more comfortable.
 Smooth fuel injection helps you along and there’s a choke (under the tank, unfortunately) for those cold starts.